 Consulting Agreement

-This Agreement is made, as of February 1st 2015 by Lopoco ltd., a California corporation having its principal place of business at 212 Thompson Square Mountain View, CA 94043 it´s successors and its subsidiaries worldwide (“Lopoco”) and Karl Pfister-Kraxner (“Consultant”), with a principal place of business at Pulverhofweg 10, 2011 Sierndorf, Austria.
+This Agreement is made, as of February 1st 2015 by Low Power Company, Inc., a Delaware corporation having its principal place of business at 212 Thompson Square Mountain View, CA 94043, its successors and its subsidiaries worldwide (“Lopoco”) and Karl Pfister-Kraxner (“Consultant”), with a principal place of business at Pulverhofweg 10, 2011 Sierndorf, Austria.

-Effective this 1st Day of February, 2015, for the purpose of setting forth the terms and conditions by which Lopoco will acquire Consultant´s services on temporary bases for initially 4 month.
-This means the Agreement would automatically end as of May 30th 2015, if the parties don’t agree on continuation and renew the agreement.
+Effective this 1st Day of February, 2015, for the purpose of setting forth the terms and conditions by which Lopoco will acquire Consultant´s services on temporary basis for initially 4 months.
+This means the Agreement would automatically end as of May 30th 2015, if the parties don’t agree on continuation and renewal of the agreement.

 BACKGROUND.
-Consultant has been appointed by Lopocoto, both parties agree, the Consultant to develop the necessary commercial and operational base in Austria and to plan and execute the market entry for Lopoco into European Market.
+Consultant has been appointed by Lopoco, both parties agree, the Consultant to develop the necessary commercial and operational base in Austria and to plan and execute the market entry for Lopoco into the European Market.

 WORK AND PAYMENT; attached to this Agreement as Exhibit A is a Project Assignment describing the work the Consultant will perform (“Assignment”).
 This Project Assignment will be bound by the terms and conditions of this Agreement and will be set forth at a minimum the following terms, (a) Consultant´s rate of payment for such work, (b) Expenses to be reimbursed in connection with such work, (c) The schedule and specification for the Project Assignment, (d) Other terms and conditions as the parties may agree to.
-In completing the projects, Consultant agrees to provide its own equipment as reasonable at its expenses.
+In completing the projects, Consultant agrees to provide its own equipment as reasonable at its expense.

 PROPRIETARY INFORMATION.

 Information defined.
-During the terms of this agreement and in course of Consultant´s performance hereunder, Consultant may receive and otherwise be exposed to confidential and proprietary information relating to Lopoco´s business practises, strategies, designs and technologies.
-Such confidential and proprietary information may include but not be limited to information supplied to Consultant with the legend “Confidential” or “Proprietary”, Lopoco´s user information or data, Lopoco´s financial information, employee and consultant information (including the terms of this agreement), Lopoc´s designs, artworks, graphics, content, technology, research and development efforts, source code, hardware/software design and maintenance tools, improvements and enhancements to any product and technology which are created or developed by the Consultant under this Agreement.
+During the terms of this agreement and in course of Consultant´s performance hereunder, Consultant may receive and otherwise be exposed to confidential and proprietary information relating to Lopoco´s business practices, strategies, designs and technologies.
+Such confidential and proprietary information may include but not be limited to information supplied to Consultant with the legend “Confidential” or “Proprietary”, Lopoco´s user information or data, Lopoco´s financial information, employee and consultant information (including the terms of this agreement), designs, artworks, graphics, content, technology, research and development efforts, source code, hardware/software design and maintenance tools, improvements and enhancements to any product and technology which are created or developed by the Consultant under this Agreement.

 Restrictions on Use and Disclosure.
 Consultant achknowledges the confidential and secret character of the information, and agrees that the Information is the sole, exclusive and extremely valuable property of Lopoco.
 Accordingly, Consultant agrees not to use the information in any form to any 3rd party, either during or after the term of this Agreement, without prior written consent of Lopoco.